kizniche/Mycodo/docs/Functions.md

 </tr>
 <tr>
 <td>Message Includes Code</td>
-<td>Include the Conditional Statement code in the message (self.message) that is passed to Actions.</td>
+<td>Include the Python code in the message (self.message) that is passed to Actions.</td>
 </tr>
 </tbody>
 </table>

-Conditions are functions that can be used within the Conditional Statement, and return specific information.
+Conditions are functions that can be used within the Run Python Code, and return specific information.

 <table>
 <thead>